SEAT Ateca Review 2025: Price, specs & boot space

 "The SEAT Ateca’s interior is a pretty grown-up affair.
 It’s a little on the dark side (the optional panoramic sunroof helps) and you’ll find a few cheap-feeling plastics here and there, but it’s certainly acceptable compared to the competition."

-If you sit inside an Ateca back-to-back with the new Leon, the Ateca's cabin might look a little dated but it's functional.
+If you sit inside an Ateca back-to-back with the current generation Leon, the Ateca's cabin might look a little dated but it's functional.
 The infotainment screen is positioned in the centre of the dashboard, usefully high up (ideal for glancing at while driving without having to take your eyes off the road for too long).
 There's a chunky centre console with plenty of useful buttons for everything from starting the engine to adjusting the temperature of the climate control, while a rotary dial lets you flick between drive modes.

 The SEAT Ateca is one of the most comfortable SUVs on the market, with loads of adjustment in the seat and steering wheel.
 Adjustable lumbar support is standard across the range, meaning you should reach your destination without any major aches or pains.